Research projects

 General established principles at EU level are:

-• Illegal killings (hunting and poison)
+• Illegal killings (hunting and poisoning)

 • Conflicts with agriculture (pasture farming) and hunting